lnm95/redditPlusPlus/README.md

 To usage Reddit++ follow next steps:

-1. Install `tampermonkey`, `violentmonkey` or any other extension which used to run userscripts.
+1. Install `tampermonkey`, `violentmonkey` or any other userscript manager.
 2. Go to [script homepage](https://greasyfork.org/ru/scripts/490046-reddit) and click install.

 ## Developer